 Continue your workout for 5 minutes but at a slower rate and intensity.
 So your heart rate gets below 120 beats per minute.

 After a brisk walk, slower your pace and walk for 5 to 10 minutes.
 If you were running––walk briskly to cool down.
 Likewise, for swimming, swim your laps slowly for 5 to 10 minutes.

-Stretching helps to increase flexibility and your range of motions.
-Your stretch should be firm and strong but not painful.
+Stretching helps to increase flexibility and your range of motion.
+Your stretch should be firm but not painful.
 Stretch and maintain each pose for 10 to 30 seconds.
 Repeat on the other side.